 When we were planning our trips through Greece & Italy, we knew we were obligated to stop in Rome, but weren’t all that excited about it.
 We knew we had to go to see all of the history, but thought it would be very touristy & crowded.
 We lucked out.
-I don’t know if it is the time of year we went (end of August) or what, but it was amazing!
+I don’t know if it is the time of year we went (end of August) or what, but it was amazing to see Rome in a weekend!
 There were some long lines & heat (but I have tips to avoid them at the bottom), but overall it was one of our favorite trips.
 Plus, it had our best meals OF OUR LIVES!

 Where to stay